 Crossroads (or forked roads/rivers) are also symbolic.
 They very often symbolise an important decision, and on a river (which flows in one direction) there is absolutely no turning back.

-There are two reversals in the final chapter — ridiculously melodramatic.
+There are two reversals in the final chapter — comically over the top.
 First, Billy learns he has passed three tests and that he’s brave and moral.
 The audience has it revealed that this story hasn’t taken place on Earth at all and, like Billy, we learn that the stakes were actually pretty low.

 Billy will be accompanying his scientist parents on a trip to Earth.
 This turns the story into a never-ending, circular structure, similar to many picture books.